MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/finance-collect-payments-with-sepa-direct-debit.md

 > [!NOTE]
 >  To collect payments using SEPA Direct Debit, the currency on the sales invoice must be EURO.

  The following table describes a sequence of tasks, with links to the topics that describe them.
-These tasks are listed in the order in which they are generally performed.

 |**To**|**See**|
 |------------|-------------|